nteract/scrapbook/README.md

 sb.glue("hello", "Hello World", display=True)
 ```

-The call will both save the data and the display attributes of the Scrap object,
+The call will save the data and the display attributes of the Scrap object,
 making it visible as well as encoding the original data.
 This leans on the
 `IPython.core.formatters.format_display_data` function to translate the data
 object into a display and metadata dict for the notebook kernel to parse.